East Coast

 Moonshine Mountain Coaster

-Zip through the Smokies at speeds up-to 30 mph in an individual cart or tandem.
+Zip through the Smokies at speeds up to 30 mph in an individual cart or tandem.
 Do it at night for a different experience.

-Located at 306 Parkway in Gatlinburg.
-Open daily from 10 a.m. to 10 p.m.
+Located at 306 Parkway in Gatlinburg, it is open daily from 10 a.m. to 10 p.m.
 (11 p.m.
-Friday and Saturday) Adult rides are $17 and kids (8- 12) are $14 with little kids riding for $5.
+Friday and Saturday).
+Adult rides are $17, kids (8- 12) are $14, and little kids ride for $5.
 Age and weight restrictions apply.

 Horseback Riding